How compatible are the INFP and Enneagram Type 9 patterns of communicating, feeling, and thinking?

 Assertiveness describes your tendency to assert yourself, lead, and influence others in social situations, while warmth describes your tendencies to empathize and put others’ needs ahead of your own.

 People with the same personality type often share some similarities in assertiveness and warmth.
-In the graph below, you can see where most ESTJs and most Type 9s fall along both of these dimensions.
+In the graph below, you can see where most INFPs and most Type 9s fall along both of these dimensions.

 First, take a look at where people in each type, on average, fall in this interpersonal space.

-Type 9s often respect others, conform to expectations, and ask for guidance.
+INFPs and Type 9s often respect others, conform to expectations, and ask for guidance.
 At their best, they are loyal and reliable, and encourage others to guide and help.
-Type 9s may be overly clingy, gullible, and have difficulty expressing anger, even when appropriate.
+INFPs and Type 9s may be overly clingy, gullible, and have difficulty expressing anger, even when appropriate.
 At their worst, they will try to please others too much, put others’ needs ahead of their own, and allow others to take advantage of them.

 Another characteristic of your personality is your emotional style — your tendencies towards different kinds of moods.
 There are two dimensions that influence emotional style: arousal and valence.